TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.33.md

 ---

-Who shall lay anything to the charge of God's elect?
-It is God that justifieth;
+Who could bring a charge against God's chosen ones?
+It is God who justifies.